 Aberystwyth Law professor elected Vice President of European human rights body

-Professor Ryszard Piotrowicz of Aberystwyth Law School has been elected as Vice President of GRETA, the Council of Europe’s Group of Experts on Action against Trafficking in Human Beings.
+Professor Ryszard Piotrowicz from the Department of Law and Criminology has been elected Vice President of GRETA, the Council of Europe’s Group of Experts on Action against Trafficking in Human Beings which is based in Strasbourg.

 Professor Ryszard Piotrowicz